A Legacy Written in Stone, Steel, and Spirit

 A Modern Empire, Multiplied

-Today, the legacy is carried forward by fifth-generation twin sisters Cheryl McKissack Daniel and Deryl McKissack—leaders forged from childhood on construction sites and drafting tables.
+Today, the legacy is carried forward by fifth-generation Chair, Cheryl McKissack Daniel, a leader forged from childhood on construction sites and drafting tables.

-Cheryl McKissack Daniel leads McKissack & McKissack of New York, overseeing more than $50 billion in construction value in the past decade alone.
-From JFK Airport’s Terminal One redevelopment to major MTA infrastructure upgrades, her influence is embedded in New York’s future.
-Equally important, she has made MWBE participation a non-negotiable priority.
+Groomed by her mother, Ms. McKissack Daniel now leads the legacy firm established in 1905, as its sole owner, overseeing more than 50 billion dollars in construction value in the past decade alone.
+From the redevelopment of JFK Airport’s Terminal One to major MTA infrastructure upgrades, her influence is embedded in the future of New York’s built environment.
+Equally important she has made a MWBE participation a non-negotiable priority

 Harlem: Building With Cultural Responsibility